Grüezi, welcome into my artistic research

 02-09.09.2025

 To break the iconic image of the evening dress and its sculptural, almost untouchable quality, I brought it to the floor.
-More and more, the movement ideas of an insect-like body began to connect with the image of the black gown.
-In this process, I also started to think about Franz Kafka’s The Metamorphosis.
-For me, the connection lies in the moment where a body is no longer seen as useful, beautiful, or socially readable, and therefore becomes strange, unwanted, or even disturbing.
+The insect-like movement began to disturb the elegance of the black gown and opened a connection to Franz Kafka’s The Metamorphosis.
+For me, this connection lies in the moment where a body is no longer seen as useful, beautiful, or socially readable, and therefore becomes strange, unwanted, or disturbing.

-Gregor Samsa, the main character in the book, is reduced to his function and then rejected when he can no longer fulfil it.
+Gregor Samsa is reduced to his function and then rejected when he can no longer fulfil it.
 In a similar way, the female body on stage can also be reduced to an image, an expectation, or a role.
-By bringing the elegant dress into the floorwork, I wanted to disturb this image of femininity and let the body transform into something less recognisable: not only woman, not only object, but also creature, resistance, and a state of becoming.
+By bringing the elegant dress into the floorwork, I wanted to disturb this image of femininity and let the body transform into something less recognisable, not only woman, not only object, but also creature, resistance, and a state of becoming.

-This state of becoming was also connected to the feeling that I became more like a creature, especially through covering my face.
-I wanted to let my body speak and to look inwards, towards the core of my work.
-I realised that many of the movements I created for the floor parts were guided from the centre of the body, almost from a womb-like sensation, as if this inner centre was leading all the other parts of the body.
+This quote helped me understand the creature state as a way of making something invisible become present through the body.
+This was especially connected to covering my face with the hair, allowing the body to speak without relying on facial expression.
+I wanted to look inwards, towards the core of the work.
+Many of the floor movements were guided from the centre of the body, almost from a womb-like sensation, as if this inner centre was leading all the other parts.

 19.12.2025